unraid/docs/docs/unraid-os/manual/storage-management.md

 - Unassign the disk you want to upgrade.
 - Start the array to commit this change and make Unraid 'forget' the current assignment.
-  - Unraid will how tell you that the missing disk is being emulated.
+  - Unraid will now tell you that the missing disk is being emulated.
 It does this using the combination of the remaining data drives and a parity drive to dynamically reconstruct the contents of the emulated drive.
 From a user perspective the